SeinopSys/ServMon/README.md

 ### What if I only want to track 1 service?

-I did not test the application with only 1 service selected, but theoretically it *should* work.
+Just select the first, empty value on either side.
 In this case, instead of 2 stripes the entire tray icon color will show the state of the tracked service.